rui314/mold/README.md

   Based on this observation, mold should overwrite to an existing executable file if exists.
 My quick benchmark showed that I could save 300 milliseconds when creating a 2 GiB output file.
   Linux doesn't allow to open an executable for writing if it is running (you'll get "text busy" error if you attempt). mold should fall back to the usual way if it fails to open an output file.

+- As an implementation strategy, we do _not_ care about memory leak because we really can't save that much memory by doing precise memory management.
+It is because most objects that are allocated during an execution of mold are needed until the very end of the program.
+I'm sure this is an odd memory management scheme (or the lack thereof), but this is what LLVM lld does too.

 - The output from the linker should be deterministic for the sake of [build reproducibility](https://en.wikipedia.org/wiki/Reproducible_builds)